 - Gender-responsive rural climate services: a review of the literature

 - Gender differences in agro-climate information services

 - Gender and climate risk management: evidence of climate information use in Ghana

-Dr. Samuel Partey is an expert in soil-plant relations and agroforestry.
-Dr Partey has been involved in several collaborative projects: In 2014, he was the Agroforester for Ghana on a Royal Society funded project on the environmental importance of forest islands in the Guinea Savannah zone of Ghana led by Imperial College, London; In 2013, he served as a Data Analyst for N2-Africa (Ghana Chapter), and a CIDA-funded Agroforestry He holds a PhD in Environmental Biology (specialisation in soil science) from the University of Manchester (UK) and a PhD in Agroforestry from the Kwame Nkrumah University of Science and Technology (KNUST), Ghana.
+Dr. Samuel Partey is the Science Officer of CCAFS West Africa based at the International Crops Research Institute for the Semi-Arid Tropics (ICRISAT) in Bamako, Mali.
+Dr. Partey is an expert in soil-plant relations and agroforestry and has been involved in several collaborative projects: In 2014, he was the Agroforester for Ghana on a Royal Society funded project on the environmental importance of forest islands in the Guinea Savannah zone of Ghana led by Imperial College, London; In 2013, he served as a Data Analyst for N2-Africa (Ghana Chapter), and a CIDA-funded Agroforestry He holds a PhD in Environmental Biology (specialisation in soil science) from the University of Manchester (UK) and a PhD in Agroforestry from the Kwame Nkrumah University of Science and Technology (KNUST), Ghana.